Dan Savage: Campaign for the neologism santorum

 After Rick Santorum, then a U.S. senator from Pennsylvania, made comments in 2003 to a reporter comparing homosexual sex to bestiality and incest, Savage assailed Santorum in his column.
 Later, he sponsored a contest that led to the term santorum being used to refer to "the frothy mixture of lube and fecal matter that is sometimes the byproduct of anal sex".
 Savage set up a website to publicize this application of the term.
 In 2010, Savage offered to take down his website if Rick Santorum would agree to donate US$5 million to a gay rights group.
 The organization, Freedom to Marry, advocates on behalf of same-sex marriage in the United States.
 Savage told Mother Jones in 2010, "If Rick Santorum wants to make a $5 million donation to [the gay marriage group] Freedom to Marry, I will take it down.
 Interest starts accruing now."
 Evan Wolfson, executive director of Freedom to Marry, responded in a statement to Metro Weekly, "Support for Freedom to Marry's national campaign would be welcome—and a good way for Rick Santorum to start cleaning up the discriminatory mess he and his companions have made."
 Santorum condemned the campaign and accused Savage of defaming him.
 Savage responded by further denouncing Santorum and accused him of propagating discrimination against the LGBTQ community through his viewpoints.

 In 2009 Savage invited his readers to vote to define saddlebacking as "the phenomenon of Christian teens engaging in unprotected anal sex to preserve their virginities."
 He was protesting the vocal support given to California Proposition 8 by Rick Warren (pastor of Saddleback Church), and President Barack Obama's invitation to Warren to give the invocation at his inauguration.
 When Savage vowed to boycott Utah due to strong Mormon support for Proposition 8, the Salt Lake City Weekly dropped Savage's column.

 Local issues

 Savage's editorship of The Stranger has established him as a voice in local Seattle politics.
-His most high-profile commentary has been as an outspoken critic of the Teen Dance Ordinance and other crackdowns on all-ages events.
+His most high-profile commentary has been as a critic of the Teen Dance Ordinance and other crackdowns on all-ages events.

 Savage argues that closing down supervised all-ages dance venues drives teens to boredom and reckless activities: "Places like Ground Zero and the Kirkland Teen Center are invaluable from a law enforcement point of view.
 They keep kids out of, say, 7-Eleven parking lots or the homes of friends whose parents are away."